Genivia/ugrep/README.md

-`[a-z]`  | matches one character in the selected range of characters `[^a-z]` | matches one character not in the selected range of characters `[!a-z]` | matches one character not in the selected range of characters `/`      | when used at the begin of a glob, matches root or working directory `**/`    | matches zero or more directories
+`[a-z]`  | matches one character in the selected range of characters `[^a-z]` | matches one character not in the selected range of characters `[!a-z]` | matches one character not in the selected range of characters `/`      | when used at the begin of a glob, matches working directory `**/`    | matches zero or more directories
 `/**`    | when at the end of a glob, matches everything after the `/` `\?`     | matches a `?` (or any character specified after the backslash)